Eileen Haring Woods

 As the artistic director of Haring Woods Studio since 1996, Eileen has originated and produced festivals and events primarily in cities.
 HWS has been commissioned by landmark venues, local authorities, property developers, Arts Council England, international brands, media groups and the United Nations Environment Programme.
 As a consultant to Westminster City Council, London for over ten years, she provided creative and strategic expertise to a wide range of environment and planning initiatives.

 Eileen Woods was appointed Executive Director of the Global Parliament of Mayors Project in January 2014, to steer the development phase through the launch in The Hague in September 2016.
-She is now a member of the GPM Advisory Committee.
+She continues the connection as a member of the GPM Advisory Committee.

 Career highlights include: Broadway Shows, New York Film Festivals, London Film Festivals, Museum of the Moving Image (London), Regent Street Christmas Lights, London’s Grand Christma Parade, Covent Gaden Flower Festival, 10 years consulting with the City of Westminster, Artistic Director of Gunpowder Park (UK), The Art of Common Space, Interdependence Day.
 Eileen has been a member of business and community associations in New York and London.